Guidelines have been adopted that establish the purposes of honorary degrees and the selection process for degree recipients.

 Doctor of Science (Sc.D.)

-- The specific honorary degree awarded shall be appropriate to the nature of the attainment which is being recognized.
+The specific honorary degree awarded shall be appropriate to the nature of the achievements which are being recognized.

-- The nominee should have a connection with the campus or the State University as a whole.
-He/she may be an alumna/us.
-The nominee could have participated in campus programs, partnered in scholarly or creative activity with its faculty or students, or assisted the campus with programmatic development.
-Furthermore, the connection could be national or international prominence in a particular discipline in which the campus has a program.
-Alternatively, the candidate may have achieved recognized national or international prominence in their field.
+The nominee should have a connection with the campus or SUNY as a whole.
+The nominee may be a graduate of SUNY, may have participated in campus programs, partnered in scholarly or creative activity with its faculty or students, or assisted the campus with programmatic development.
+Furthermore, the connection may be established through national or international prominence in a particular discipline in which the campus has a program.
+Alternatively, the candidate may have achieved national or international prominence in their field.

-- Substantive service to the University or the particular campus is not sufficient justification for an honorary degree if the individual does not meet the other criteria for honorary degrees.
-Instead, a campus award is recommended.
+Substantive service to SUNY or the particular campus is not sufficient justification for an honorary degree if the individual does not meet the other criteria for honorary degrees.
+Under those circumstances, a campus award is recommended.

-- Honorary degrees shall be bestowed by the Chancellor, by the Chairman of the Board of Trustees, or by a Trustee designated by the Chairman or, in their absence, on behalf of the Board of Trustees by the President if the ceremony is conducted on a campus.
-If no Trustee is available, and the campus President desires a SUNY Central Administration representative, the President should contact the Chancellor.
+Honorary degrees shall be bestowed by the Chancellor, by the Chairman of the Board of Trustees, or by an individual Trustee selected by the Chairman or, in their absence, on behalf of the Board of Trustees by the president if the ceremony is conducted on a campus.
+If no Trustee is available, and the campus president desires a SUNY Central Administration representative, the president should contact the Chancellor.

 The Board of Trustees shall determine the number of honorary degrees to be awarded in any academic year, with a maximum of 75.
 Subject to this authority, the Chancellor may issue additional guidelines on numbers of degrees to be awarded.